react-navigation/react-navigation.github.io/versioned_docs/version-7.x/shared-element-transitions.md

 # Animating elements between screens

 This guide covers how to animate elements between screens.
-This feature is known as a [Shared Element Transition](https://docs.swmansion.com/react-native-reanimated/docs/api/sharedElementTransitions) and it's implemented in the native stack with [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/).
+This feature is known as a [Shared Element Transition](https://docs.swmansion.com/react-native-reanimated/docs/api/sharedElementTransitions) and it's implemented in the [`@react-navigation/native-stack`](<(/docs/native-stack-navigator)>) with [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/).

-Before continuing, make sure to install and configure [`react-native-reanimated`](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation).

-> Note: Shared Element Transitions require React Native Reanimated v3.0.0 or higher, and as of writing this guide, it's considered an experimental feature not recommended for production use.
+> Note: As of writing this guide, Shared Element Transitions are considered an experimental feature not recommended for production use.

 <div style={{ display: 'flex', margin: '16px 0' }}>
   <video playsInline autoPlay muted loop>